- Yellowknife city tour

 - Airfare — domestic and international (Unless Specified)

 - Travel insurance (Strongly recommended, ask us for a quote!)

 Yellowknife is one of the best places to view one of Earth's greatest natural wonders, the Aurora Borealis, also known as the Northern Lights.
 This is possible because the area experiences more clear nights than other northern locations - amazing Aurora displays are possible on over 240 nights each year.
-After arrival and transfer to the hotel, there will be time to relax and explore your immediate neighbourhood before an evening briefing session and welcome dinner..
+After arrival and transfer to the hotel, there will be time to relax and explore your immediate neighborhood before an evening briefing session and welcome dinner..
 (Dinner provided if arriving before 7:00 pm)

 Meals: Breakfast, Lunch, Dinner